 Rome is – of course – one of the most historically important cities in Europe, if not the world.
 Once the base of the all-conquering Roman Empire, the capital city of Italy has grown to be a tourist destination that holds just as much historic interest as it does opportunities for rest and relaxation.

-Rome didn’t always hold capital city status – despite its immense importance in history!
-This honour once belonged to Florence, and it’s only been the capital of Italy since the late 17th Century.
+- Rome didn’t always hold capital city status – despite its immense importance in history!
+This honor once belonged to Florence, and it’s only been the capital of Italy since the late 17th Century.

-Do you know any interesting or fun facts about Rome that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Rome?
+Share them in the comments below!